OTUSOFE365025/project-group-32-crn-45740/ADD Iteration 1.md

 | Discarded: | This pattern combines the application logic and data management on a single server tier, which is less secure and scalable.
 It fails to provide the necessary separation of concerns to protect the database and does not adequately address security (QA-4) or reliability (QA-3). |

-### Step 5: Instantiate Architectural Elements, Allocate Responsibilities, and Define Interfaces
+### ADD Step 5: Instantiate Architectural Elements, Allocate Responsibilities, and Define Interfaces

 | Design Decision and Location | Rationale |
 | :--- | :--- |